LonelyDrakkar/LonelyDrakkar/README.md

     super();
     this.name = 'Mario Jaque';
     this.age = 20;
+    this.nationality = 'Chilean';
+    this.residence = 'Chile';
     this.pronouns = 'he' | 'him';
     this.higherEducation = 'Aircraft Maintenance Technician - Last year';
-    this.currentOccupation: 'Last year student open for job opportunities', this.lookingForJob = true;
+    this.currentOccupation: 'Last year student open for job opportunities';
+    this.lookingForJob = true;
     this.workingHours = 'Full time';
   }